 1. Identify Appropriate Preventative Maintenance for Your Machine

 Every automated machine in your manufacturing facility will require different preventative maintenance checks based on its design and function.
 Ask your equipment provider and/or consult your service manual to understand exactly which tasks are beneficial to your machine’s needs.
-For every machine the experts at SDC builds, a basic service manual is provided, explaining how the machine operates and outlining troubleshooting procedures for common machine faults.
+For every machine the experts at SDC build, a basic service manual is provided, explaining how the machine operates and outlining troubleshooting procedures for common machine faults.

 From there, you can begin to outline a preventative maintenance checklist to follow.
 Some general preventative maintenance tasks that SDC routinely performs, include but are not limited to: